-As of Fall 2014, the Theatre Arts Department Chair received 35% reaassigned time according to the new Chair formula; this number will increase to 38% per semester in Fall 2015.
+As of Fall 2015, the Theatre Arts Department Chair received 38% reassigned time according to the new Chair formula.
+This was reduced to 35.5% because the Chair also coordinates the CTE Advisory Board, for which she receives 5% release time.
 While this is a most welcome increase from the former load of 27%, based on the old formula, it is still inadequate to cover the requirements of the position.
 Due to the unique nature of the discipline and department, this continues to be one of the most complex and time-consuming department chair positions in the district.
 In addition to the required responsibilities of a Chair that are compensated through existing AFA chair formula, the Department Chair/Artistic Director coordinates an equivalent of a full-time theatre company; therefore, the Chair/Artistic Director spends an average of an additional 5.11 hours a day working as an Artistic Director year-round.